Debugging Perl DBI

 die "No rows updated" if ($affected eq '0E0');

-Warning The DBI documentation suggests the rows affected may be -1 if the DBD does not know how many rows were affected.
-In practise, we do not know of a DBD which cannot tell you this.
+Warning The DBI documentation suggests the rows affected value may be -1 if the DBD driver doesn't know how many rows were affected.
+In practice, we don't know of a DBD module which cannot tell you this.

-Protect calls you expect could legitimately fail with evals
+Protect calls you expect could legitimately fail with eval

-Once RaiseError is turned on (see RaiseError), you no longer need to test every operation worked (see exception in "Test inserts/updates worked").
-However, if you expect an operation may legitimately fail, wrap it in an eval. e.g.
+Once RaiseError is turned on, you no longer need to test every operation worked (unless you're inserting or updating).
+However, if you expect an operation may legitimately fail, wrap it in an eval.
+For example:

 eval {